 Today’s professionally licensed air conditioning and heating contractor is controlled by Florida’s Department of Business and Professional Regulation.
-Certification and registration is based on an examination of the Contractor’s level of competency.
-Financial stability and insurability of applicants is also reviewed by the Department.
+Certification and registration are based on an examination of the Contractor’s level of competency.
+The financial stability and insurability of applicants are also reviewed by the Department.

 Reasons for Avoiding Unlicensed Contractors:

 1. Many are totally incompetent and lack the experience and training to do the job right.
 Their financial stability and longevity are questionable – in other words – will they be around in two months to warranty what they repair today?